Do’s and Dont’s while in Thailand

 Do not accept any offers from strangers to guide you to do sightseeing or shopping.
 Refer to Google map for directions and working hours of the place of interest.

 English is an alien language to most Thais as Thailand has never been colonized by the British.
-Only a handful of people who are in tourism industry can speak or understand English.
+Only a handful of people who are in the tourism industry can speak or understand English.
 Most important, Thai customs/immigration officials DO NOT speak English.

 Do not cut queues or push people especially at the Visa On Arrival counter.
 Immigration officials can make life hell for you in case you break rules or misbehave.